 After over a year and a half of gathering data through community conversations, expert interviews and surveys, as well as researching other relevant studies in the valley, late fall (2018) we completed our thorough needs assessment.
 The executive summary is LINKED HERE.

 In January 2019, we released targeted RFQs to select architects.
 Three submissions were made and will be reviewed by the board before the end of February.
 This spring we will move into schematic design.
 We hope you will be part of the community meetings that will inform the process!

 The location of the new library is planned for the parcel of land on White Avenue indicated above, meeting the criteria identified of being walkable, visible, central and accessible.
 The Winthrop Town Council approved its purchase unanimously.
 This central location on the Susie Stephens walking trail, across from Little Star School and Winthrop’s Title I housing, proximity to Jamie’s Place, as well as easily walkable from new affordable housing and the town trailhead, is truly the nexus of our community, and will serve to bring all of us together across every demographic boundary.

 The gallery below shows planning images from a conceptual package presented by Johnston Architects.
 All work at this time is purely conceptual until an architect is retained for schematics.
 This conceptual drawing shows a building of 8,000 sq ft on the property.
-We hope to acquire the additional parcel of land to the south for outdoor space and future expansion as well.
+We hope to acquire the additional parcel of land to the west for outdoor space and future expansion as well.

 Work to make the Winthrop Public Library a place of community gathering and development.
 See the events we are planning throughout the year on the events page!